Take Action to Improve Indoor Air Quality in Schools

 Top Actions School Officials Can Take to Address IAQ

 - According to the School Health Policies and Practices Study (SHPPS), in 2012, 47.7% of school districts had an indoor air quality management program.
-Among the districts with a program, 82.3% based their program on EPA’s Indoor Air Quality Tools for Schools guidance.
+Among the districts with a program, 82.3% based their program on the IAQ Tools for Schools guidance.

 The air quality inside your school affects the health and comfort of every student and staff member.
 EPA's Science Advisory Board consistently ranks indoor air pollution among the top five environmental risks to public health.
-Poor indoor air quality is about more than just comfort.
-It can cause or contribute to short- and long-term health problems, including:
+Poor IAQ is about more than just comfort.
+It can cause or contribute to short- and long-term health problems, including asthma, respiratory tract infection and disease, allergic reactions, headaches, nasal congestion, eye and skin irritations, coughing, sneezing, fatigue, dizziness, and nausea.

 Teachers can be powerful advocates for creating healthy indoor environments, including improving school indoor air quality.
 As they are on the front lines, teachers can perceive when IAQ changes affect students and themselves.
 By being involved in creating a clean and healthy learning environment, teachers can promote health, wellness and academic productivity.